 I’ve Been Charged With Child Pornography/Child Luring.
 What Should I Do?

-Having your name on the National Sex Offender Registry, as well as having a criminal record, brings long-term consequences.
+Having your name on the National Sex Offender Registry, as well as having a criminal record, will create long-term consequences.
 Get experienced advice at every stage from DDSG Criminal Law.
 Call our team today.